Oturu scores 30 as Minnesota beats No. 19 Michigan 75-67

+MINNEAPOLIS (AP) — Daniel Oturu shook off an injury and had a career game to help Minnesota take down another ranked opponent.

-MINNEAPOLIS (AP) — Daniel Oturu scored a career-high 30 points and Minnesota went on a late 11-0 run to beat No. 19 Michigan 75-67 on Sunday.
+Oturu scored a career-high 30 points and the Gophers went on a late 11-0 run to beat No. 19 Michigan 75-67 on Sunday.

+The sophomore center had 20 points in a dominant first half, and he continued his roll with six quick points after the break.
+But with 14:35 remaining, he hit the deck hard while fighting for a rebound.
+He stayed on the floor for nearly five minutes, clutching his left shoulder as a hush fell over the crowd.

+Oturu received treatment on his shoulder in the locker room and returned to a standing ovation after missing about three minutes of action.

 Eli Brooks hit a 3-pointer with 3:20 to play to put Michigan ahead 65-64.
 But Oturu answered on the other end with a basket in the low post to give Minnesota the lead for good with 3 minutes left.

-Michigan’s next two possessions ended in turnovers, and the Gophers made them pay with a bucket in the paint by Demir and two free throws by Carr.
+Michigan only had eight turnovers on the day, but two came at the worst possible time.
+After Minnesota regained the lead, the Wolverines turned it over on their next two possessions.
+The Gophers made them pay with a bucket in the paint by Demir and two free throws by Carr.

-Then, after Jon Teske’s short hook rolled out, the Gophers got a corner 3-pointer from Payton Willis to take a 73-65 lead with 1:02 to play.
+Then, after Jon Teske’s short hook rolled out, Oturu grabbed the rebound and the Gophers got a corner 3-pointer from Payton Willis to take a 73-65 lead with 1:02 to play.

+“Unfortunately, we didn’t get a chance to capitalize on any of our offensive sets toward down the stretch,” Wolverines coach Juwan Howard said.

 Michigan took an early lead and was in control for much of the first half.
 A 3-pointer by Teske gave the Wolverines their biggest lead at 30-19 with 5 minutes to play in the half.

-But the Gophers closed on an 11-1 run that was bookended by two baskets from Carr, the last coming with 29 seconds to play.
+But the Gophers closed on an 11-1 run that was bookended by two baskets from Carr, the latter coming with 29 seconds to play.
 Minnesota’s defense then forced a miss on a desperation 3-pointer at the buzzer as Michigan took a 31-30 lead to the locker room.

-Oturu’s jumper to start the second half gave Minnesota its first lead of the game at 33-32.
+“I loved the defense,” Minnesota coach Richard Pitino said.
+“Towards the end when we needed to get a stop, I thought we communicated well and we blocked out. … That’s a very good offensive team and we held them to 65 points.”

 Carr was 2-for-7 shooting in the first half, but he came to life after the break.
 After hitting two free throws and a driving layup, he made a 3-pointer and then fed Oturu for an alley-oop dunk to put the Gophers up 45-41.